Sonic Frontiers: Plot

+Another Story

+"Another Story" is an alternate climax featured in the game's "Final Horizon" update.
+Following his friends' sacrifice, Sonic accepts a proposal from Sage to restore them along with his cyber corruption, which he may convert into greater power to use against the End.
+Returning to their holographic forms, Sonic's friends retrieve the Chaos Emeralds while he undergoes trials overseen by the souls of the Titans' pilots and the Ancients' leader, Master King.
+After Sonic receives the Ancients' blessings and is cured of his corruption, Master King grants him temporary control over the cyber energy, which Sonic combines with his super form to destroy Supreme and the End.
+Afterwards, Sonic reunites with his newly freed friends, while Eggman and Sage happily return home as a family.

 Development

 Conception

 Following the release of Sonic Forces (2017), Sonic Team began exploring approaches for its next Sonic the Hedgehog game.
 In addition to celebrating the series' upcoming 30th anniversary, the developers sought to define what a modern Sonic game should be and solidify the series' direction for the next decade.
 Iizuka felt the series needed to take an innovative direction that would lay the foundation for future games, similar to how Sonic the Hedgehog (1991) and Sonic Adventure (1998) set templates used by later games.
 Forces received criticism for its short length and level design, so its director, Morio Kishimoto, concluded that the team's method of designing levels originating from Sonic Unleashed (2008) would no longer satisfy fans.
 Sonic Team ultimately determined that the series' traditional linear design contained "little room for evolution" and felt it could not progress in this direction.
 In particular, Takashi Iizuka, the head of the development team and the producer of the Sonic series, felt 3D Sonic games were not giving players enough freedom and constrained them to linear paths.

 The idea to make an open-world Sonic game came from Kishimoto, who enjoyed watching the evolution of the platform genre's world map concept since it was popularized by Super Mario Bros.
 3 in 1988.
 Some Sonic games, such as Sonic Adventure, featured world maps, but Kishimoto felt his idea evolved the concept by combining it with the gameplay.
 He thought it would allow for more freedom and diverse gameplay.

 Kishimoto returned to direct Frontiers, while Sonic Unleashed (2008), Generations (2011), and Forces art director Sachiko Kawamura produced it.
 Frontiers' development lasted five years, longer than previous Sonic games' development cycles.
 Iizuka attributed the length partly to Frontiers not building on previous Sonic gameplay.
 Determining the game's direction required trial-and-error, and development restarted from scratch at one point.
 Sonic Team began holding external playtesting during Frontiers' development.
 The COVID-19 pandemic began during production, requiring Sonic Team to shift to remote work for the first time in its history.
 Iizuka noted that this made it difficult for developers to "get a sense of the big picture", but the benefit of digital communication "accelerated" other aspects of development.